 The Blurt Education Programme is a ground-breaking project focused on improving the mental health of young people aged 4-11, equipping them with essential tools to ultimately achieve happier, healthier, and fulfilled lives.

-We’re working with primary schools throughout the UK, to teach young people about mental health through fun, engaging activities.
+We’ve worked with schools, colleges, and with university students throughout the UK, to teach young people about mental health through fun, engaging activities.
 At the end of the programme, students have the chance to create a project, to share their learning with others in their school.
 Research has shown that young people benefit from hearing this stuff from their peers as they feel better-able to identify with them.

 Why We’re Doing This

 Youth mental health problems are on the rise, however 75% of young people with a diagnosable condition don’t get the support they need.
 Even without having a mental health condition, young people will face a whole bucket-load of challenges that can range from friendship break-ups, to family breakdowns, bereavement or bullying.

 These challenges can have a huge impact – an impact that’s worsened when a young person hasn’t been taught different ways to look after their mental wellbeing.
 Young people without adequate coping skills turn into adults who struggle to cope.
 Early intervention is key.
 Supporting children to develop positive coping mechanisms as early as possible can help them to build up a well-resourced toolkit for managing the challenges life as they grow up.